How Often Should Your Criminal Defense Attorney Communicate With You?

 You're not being "difficult" by expecting communication.
 You're being a responsible participant in your own defense.

-An attorney who can't return a call in 48 hours, who can't provide monthly updates, who can't explain what's happening in your case — that attorney is failing a basic professional obligation.
+An attorney who can't return a call promptly, who can't provide regular updates, who can't explain what's happening in your case, that attorney is failing a basic professional obligation.

 You deserve better.
 And the first step is knowing what "better" looks like.